Did you Know William Hewlett of Hewlett Packard was Dyslexic?

 Pete Wright, Bringing Special Education Law & Advocacy to the People Who Need it Most

 Our success story this week is Peter Wright, Esq.
 Peter.
 As a child, Peter was diagnosed with learning disabilities.
-He recieved help early on to overcome his learning disabilities and has since become a lawyer who specializes in Special Education Law and Advocacy nationwide.
+He received help early on to overcome his learning disabilities and has since become a lawyer who specializes in Special Education Law and Advocacy nationwide.
 Read his story below:

 "Pete Wright is an attorney who represents children with special educational needs"